George Champlin Mason Sr.: George C. Mason & Son

 In 1867, Mason's son began working with him, and in 1871, he brought his son into partnership and renamed his firm George C. Mason & Son.
 In 1873, the firm designed the commanding officer's quarters (today known as the "Eisenhower House") at Fort Adams in Newport, which President Dwight D. Eisenhower used as his summer residence during his administration.
 "Woodbine Cottage," which Mason built for himself in 1873 in collaboration with his son, was a 23-room mansion in an ornate Swiss chalet style.
 Later named Chateau Sunnyside, it still is a private mansion until this day with many of its original features Mason became known for, but it now has an iconic three story Tower that has become synonymous with Newport.
 Like his slightly earlier "Edgewater" (1869–70), it features the elaborate kinds of wooden trim that increasingly crept into Mason's later work.
 Possibly the most stylistically adventurous of Mason's mature work is the "Loring Andrews House", which expresses the Modern Gothic style through facades that are almost completely covered in stick work.

-Sometime between 1881 and 1887, Mason was elected as an honorary member New York Society of the Cincinnati.
-Prior to 1887 Mason transferred to the recently reorganized Rhode Island Society of the Cincinnati.
+Sometime between 1881 and 1891, Mason was elected as an honorary member New York Society of the Cincinnati.
+In 1891 Mason transferred to the Rhode Island Society of the Cincinnati.
 This was probably in recognition of his interest in preserving historical records and his family connection to Commodore Oliver Hazard Perry.

 Mason died in 1894 in Philadelphia, Pennsylvania, and was buried in the Island Cemetery of Newport.
 He was inducted into the Rhode Island Heritage Hall of Fame in 2006.

 Many of Mason's buildings have been demolished to make way for residential subdivisions; however, seven of his residences still stand along the north side of Narragansett Avenue in Newport.